 - Create a Lightning Page in Lightning App Builder

-If you want step-by-step guide to creating the above flow, then check out this article Survey Powered by Visual Workflow
+- Now create a sample Flow (Save it with the name Survey) as shown in the following screenshots.
+If you want a step-by-step guide to creating the flow, then check out this article Survey Powered by Visual Workflow

-You can use the control panel to select a Visualforce page (In our case select Flow) that you want to include, as shown in the following screenshot
+- Drag-and-drop Flow Standard Lightning component onto the canvas.
+You can use the control panel to select a Flow (In our case select Survey Flow) that you want to include, as shown in the following screenshot:

-5. The final step is to activate the Lightning page.
-Activate adds your app the Saleforce1 Mobile navigation.
+- The final step is to activate the Lightning page.
+Activate adds your app to the Salesforce navigation.